liqotech/liqo/docs/examples/quick-start.md

 ## Provision the playground

-First, check that you are compliant with the [requirements](/examples/requirements.md).
+First, check that you are compliant with the [requirements](/examples/requirements.md) and install all the necessary tools, including [liqoctl](/installation/liqoctl.md), which will be used in this guide to install Liqo and to create the pairing between the clusters.

 Then, let's open a terminal on your machine and launch the following script, which creates a pair of clusters with KinD.
 Each cluster is made of two nodes (one for the control plane and one as a simple worker):